juancarlospaco/ark-configurator/README.md

 Besides if you play Ark you already have a PC ;P

+- I dont know how to use Git?.

+Use a Pastebin.

 - How to install?.

 Dont need install. just run it.